Studious-Games/SingletonSystem/README.md

 ###### **SceneUnload**

 Allows for the ability to Unload a persistent Singleton, while this is a neat little feature, it does come with a caveat that if any of the data it contains is needed, then you should not use this.
-It has been added for thos who would like the abilty to have a quick and neat way to start fresh, possible uses could be at a main menu before saved data is loaded.
+It has been added for those who would like the ability to have a quick and neat way to start fresh, possible uses could be at a main menu before saved data is loaded.
 If you find that information is being removed, I would suggest looking at this being the cause first.

 ###### **HideFlags**